BridgetLandia/landlord_dashboard/README.md

 I didn't use Redux or any central state library as React hooks were enough for this usecase.

-I have no idea whether the Danish translation is correct, hope there is smthing funny there :)
+I have no idea whether the Danish translation is correct, hope there is smthing funny there :) and I did'nt translate all the strings, just some to showcase that it is working.